redbearin/skill-work/find-peak-element/README.md

-Changed to return all peaks.
+Answer returns all peaks.
+Answer1 returns one peak.

 A peak element is an element that is greater than its neighbors.